Kazhuu/movelister/README.md

 ## TODO Before Release

 * Action color column is not used from Master List sheet.
-* When generating multiple Details for different views named ranges are only valid for the previous generated Details sheet.
-Previous named ranges are all deleted.
 * Details sheet is missing coloring on some columns when entering result data.
     This is because conditional formatting is places by hand and not programmatically when Details sheet is generated.